UK SALTWATER FLY FISHING FESTIVAL 2021

 As far west and no further upstream than the King Harry Ferry and no further east than Portloe Point.

 Fishing is NOT PERMITTED from any boat, kayak or canoe and boats may NOT be used to reach fishing marks.
+The Place Ferry can be used to access St Anthony Headland.

 SCORING & RECORDING POINTS